-I spent many years fighting the battle to travel more often.
+I spent years trying as hard as I could to travel more often.

 For me, it was never enough to just fit in the occasional trip around full-time work.
 I eventually decided to do something about that constant desire to explore somewhere new, and so I created a flexible career that went hand in hand with exploring the world.

 Travelling when you don’t have much money, or when you have a full-time job, or when you’re studying, can be tough.
 There are always life events that will that get in the way, but there are also changes that you can make to your current lifestyle to fit in more trips and stretch your travel funds a little further.